 Philips and Eindhoven go hand-in-hand but the city and surrounds have a lot more to offer, as many expats have already discovered.
-The region accounts for around half of the country’s research and development investment and is officially known as Brainport.
+The region accounts for around half of the country’s research and development investment.
+In fact, the city dubs itself Brainport.

 Aimed to be among the top 10 regions by 2020 in terms of technology and economy, this southeast area is a hub for start-up companies and employment opportunities.
 The creation of the collaborative Brainport Talent Centre (www.talentbox.nl) helps place skilled workers in international companies.
-Eindhoven is well connected with the railway station close to the centre and the airport 3km away has good international access and serviced by low-cost airlines.
+Eindhoven has great connections with the railway station close to the center and the airport three kilometers away has good international access and serviced by low-cost airlines.

 Expats in Eindhoven

-Today, thanks to hi-tech and multinational employers, there’s a large community of expats in Eindhoven.
+Today, thanks to a few high-tech and multinational employers, there’s a large community of expats in Eindhoven.
 Eindhoven also has a world-class Technical University and the Design Academy Eindhoven which attract many international students.

 Housing in Eindhoven

-Until the arrival of Dr Philips in 1891, Eindhoven was not much more than a collection of villages.
-Because of 19th-century urban planning decisions, there are no canals, and pre-1940 architecture was destroyed by wartime bombing.
+Until the arrival of Dr. Philips in 1891, Eindhoven was not much more than a collection of villages.
+Because of 19th-century urban planning decisions, there are no canals.
+Pre-1940 buildings were largely destroyed by wartime bombing.
 But over the years things have changed immensely and for the better.

-The centre of Eindhoven is popular especially for people seeking apartment housing in Eindhoven.
+The center of Eindhoven is popular especially for people seeking apartment housing in Eindhoven.
 Many expat families choose to live in the villages that surround this industrial city, where housing tends to be larger and with more green space.

-Access to Eindhoven centre is easy through a good road system, and the area is well connected to other cities via train and plane, so looking at housing surrounding Eindhoven is a viable option.
+Access to Eindhoven’s center is easy through a good road system.
+The area has good connections to other cities via train and plane, so looking at housing surrounding Eindhoven is a viable option.
 Sites that can help you find a place to rent include: